 If this is the case, you should politely say no thanks and try calling a different agent.

-So if for example you want to fly St. Louis to Cape Town via Chicago and Doha using Qatar Airways , Qatar needs to publish a fare from St. Louis to Cape Town route.
+Say, for example, you want to fly St. Louis to Cape Town via Dallas/Fort Worth and Doha using Qatar Airways.
+Qatar needs to publish the full travel itinerary from St. Louis to Cape Town.
+Here’s an example:

-Luckily, you shouldn’t run into this problem often because airlines like to make money and if they don’t publish a paid fare between city pairs that people want to book, they won’t be able to sell tickets, which means they won’t make money on that route.
+Finding published long haul fares from different cities shouldn’t be too much of a problem because airlines like to make money and if they don’t publish a paid fare between city pairs that people want to book, they won’t be able to sell tickets, which means they won’t make money on that route.

 And an airline doesn’t actually need to fly the route to be able to publish a fare.
 They use partners and codeshares to get around that.